AlinaBrode/am_lang/docs/plans.md

   * tip bin (armenian)
     * how to register an account?
     * how to post a link?
+* enhance entrance page:
+  * explain how to work with alphabet trainer
+  * explain how to work with words trainer
+  * explain how to work with phrases trainer
+* per user customization:
+  * login, tracking of user activity
+* subscription:
+  * limit access without payment
+* per user payment tracking
+* new page for bilingual photos with explanation what is going on here
+* find forums and channels with armenian tutors, ask them about our site, would they consider it interesting or helpful
+* show our site to Vlad's armenian teacher
+* format pdf pages with some extracts from our materials: print and put on the wall in your bathroom
+* put Ararat picture as telegram channel image
+* stresses in words and phrases

 # Education
 * html, css